 After several years of being in one spot some perennials tend to decline, as they get overcrowded and exhaust the soil.
-Dividing them and putting them in fresh soil with compost and worm castings, rejuvenates them so they will grow and bloom better.
-Tools: Hori Hori Knife, axe or sharp spade.
-For a ‘hands-on’ demonstration of the many techniques for dividing – register to join the free workshop at Plant Paradise Country Gardens: Dividing Perennials
+Dividing them and adding Root Rescue, Gaia Green Organic Fertilizer 4-4-4 and worm castings will rejuvenate them and replenish the soil so that your plants will grow and bloom better.
+Tools: Hori Hori Knife, axe, saw or sharp spade depending on which plant is being divided.

 When to do the Job?